 Thailand’s domestic tourism washed out due to heavy rains, and other reports

 For PropertyGuru’s news roundup, we focus on climate change.
-Firstly, heavy downpours affect tourism during the three-day holiday, according to the Tourism Authority of Thailand.
-In other news, Vietnam contributes to managing and eliminating greenhouse gases and ozone-depleting substances.
-Lastly, China’s nascent wine industry is using genetics and artificial intelligence to combat climate challenges.
+According to the Tourism Authority of Thailand, heavy downpours affect tourism during the three-day holiday.
+Vietnam helps manage and eliminate greenhouse gases and ozone-depleting substances.
+Lastly, China’s nascent wine industry uses genetics and artificial intelligence to combat climate challenges.

 Heavy rainfall drowns domestic travel plans in Thailand